dotnet/dotnet-docker/samples/complexapp/README.md

 There are two problems with this approach.
 It is cumbersome and if tests fail, it is not possible to copy the logs from the intermediate container layer, since that layer won't exist.
 This limitation, and the difficulty of copying files out of intermediate layers, demonstrates the weakness of this approach.

-AlternativeLY, you can build with the `--rm=false` option.
+Alternatively, you can build with the `--rm=false` option.
 This leaves the intermediate build containers and you can then issue the `docker cp` command to retrieve the results.
 The use of docker system prune makes it easy to cleanup the intermediate build containers.

 ## More Samples